Planting a Fall Vegetable Garden: We Dig It!

 3. Other root crops, like carrots and beets, will take longer but are worth the wait since they seem to get sweeter as the days get cooler.

-4. Fall-planted spinach does much better than spring-planted spinach since it matures during the cool weather it loves instead of struggling in the summer heat.
+4. Fall-planted spinach does much better than spinach planted in the spring since it matures during the cool weather it loves instead of struggling in the summer heat.

 5. Swiss chard is another hardy green that reaches an edible size in 25 to 30 days.
 Given some extra protection when frost threatens, spinach and chard can last well into fall.
-If well-mulched, in many parts of the country, spinach will winter over and give you an extra-early spring crop of the best spinach you’ve ever tasted!
+If well-mulched, spinach will winter over in many parts of the country and give you an extra-early spring crop of the best spinach you’ve ever tasted!

-6. Broccoli and kohlrabi mature well in cool weather and will not be bothered by the cabbage moth larvae as much as spring-planted cold crops are.
+6. Broccoli and kohlrabi mature well in cool weather and will not be bothered by the cabbage moth larvae as much as spring-planted cold crops.

-9. Snap peas and snow peas start to bear in 60 days, and peas that mature in cold weather seem especially sweet and crisp.
-Pea vines can survive temperatures down to 25 degrees.
+9. Snap peas and snow peas start to produce in 60 days, and peas that mature in cold weather seem especially sweet and crisp.
+Pea vines can survive temperatures down to 25°F.

 10. The real stars of the fall garden are the Asian greens.
 Quick-maturing varieties can be harvested in 45 days.
 Tatsoi, pac choi, mizuna, and napa are all part of the brassica family.
 If given some protection, they can weather a frost and will last through a hard freeze.